MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Where-Object.md

 For example: `Get-Process | where ProcessName -Contains "Svchost"`

-If the property value contains a single object, Windows PowerShell converts it to a collection of one object.
+If the property value contains a single object, PowerShell converts it to a collection of one object.

 This parameter was introduced in Windows PowerShell 3.0.